 At Dinarys, we often receive requests to build online marketplaces “just like Etsy”.
 It’s difficult to give a universal answer to how much this work costs.

-Project cost estimation depends on many factors, such as the details of your business model, which features you need, and the time frame involved.
+Project cost estimation depends on many factors, such as the details of your business model, two sided marketplace software and which features you need.
 For a more detailed look at these issues, read our previous article How Much Does It Cost to Build an E-Commerce Website.

 - Project Management